bhu800/GCSBot/README.md

 - [x] adding frontend and chatbot UI
 - [x] store user queries and Bot's reponses on them in database/sheet, so that we can later improve our database and hence prediction model
 - [ ] Make chatBot contextual
+- [ ] Making the Bot robust - a.) to spelling mistakes b.) to questions not in database